Background pattern

 • Increased sweating.

-• Changes in the number of blood cells, including agranulocytosis (decrease in the number of white blood cells).
+• Changes in the number of cells in the blood, including agranulocytosis (decrease in the number of white blood cells).

-• Sudden appearance of severe skin rash, blisters, or skin peeling.
-These symptoms may be accompanied by high fever and joint pain (Erythema multiforme, Stevens-Johnson syndrome, Toxic epidermal necrolysis), drug reaction with eosinophilia and systemic symptoms.
+• Sudden appearance of severe skin rash, blisters, or peeling of the skin.
+These symptoms can be accompanied by high fever and joint pain (Erythema multiforme, Stevens-Johnson syndrome, Toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms).

 • Muscle weakness.